shieldworks/aegis-web/docs/philosophy.md

 impossible unless you attach a debugger to it.

-For disaster recovery, Aegis can back up an encrypted version of its state on file system; however, the data that it actively dispatches to workloads will always be stored in memory.
+For disaster recovery, Aegis can back up an encrypted version of its state on the file system; however, the data it actively dispatches to workloads will always be stored in memory.

 ## Resilient By Default

-When an **Aegis** component crashes, or when an **Aegis** component is evicted, the workloads can still function with the existing secrets they have without having to rely on the existence of an active secrets store.
+When an **Aegis** component crashes or when an **Aegis** component is evicted, the workloads can still function with the existing secrets they have without having to rely on the existence of an active secrets store.

-When an **Aegis** component restarts, it will seamlessly recover its state from an encrypted backup without requiring any manual intervention.
+When an **Aegis** component restarts, it seamlessly recovers its state from an encrypted backup without requiring manual intervention.

 ## Conclusion

-While **Aegis** might not have all the bells and whistles of a full-blown security suite that integrates everything but the kitchen sink; we are sure that by following these guiding principles, it will remain to be a **delightfully secure** secrets manager that a lot of people will love to use.
+While **Aegis** might not have all the bells and whistles of a full-blown security suite that integrates everything but the kitchen sink, we are sure that by following these guiding principles, it will remain a **delightfully secure** secrets manager that a lot of people will love to use.